New funding will support expansion

 “To compete with behemoths like Amazon, warehouse automation is critical for e-commerce companies; but the overhead cost of purchasing a fleet of robots is often beyond reach,” said Lior Elazary, founder and CEO of inVia Robotics.
 “We’re excited to have this funding to fuel the growth of our subscription-based RaaS technology to optimize warehouse performance and increase productivity for our customers.” inVia Robotics is a market leader in leveraging the Robots-as-a-Service (RaaS) business model to help make the solution affordable and cost effective.

 In total, over 100 Picker robots are currently being utilized within various customer warehouses providing an overall efficiency boost of 300-400 percent.
-This new round of funding will drive expansion across the company including a plan to double the current employee count by the end of the year.
+This funding will drive expansion across the company including a plan to double the current employee count by the end of the year.
+Additionally, funding will support the continued building of inVia Picker robots in Los Angeles, California.

 “E-commerce industry growth is driving the need for more warehouse automation to fulfill demand, and AI-driven robots can deliver that automation with the flexibility to scale across varied workflows.
 Our investment in inVia Robotics reflects our conviction in AI as a key enabler for the supply chain industry,” said Daniel Gwak, Co-Head, AI Investments at Point72 Ventures.